 The Dutch have the reputation of being one of the happiest nations in the world.
 But why?
 Is it the cheese?
-The altitude?
+The (lack of) altitude?
 The godforsaken rain?

-If like me, you feel like your life is a huge mess (and it is 100% your fault), you may want to take a leaf out of the Netherlands’ book.
+If you feel like your life is a huge mess (and it is 100% your fault), you may want to take a leaf out of the Netherlands’ book.

 The Dutch don’t mess around.
 They don’t get hung up on complications and tackle every issue with poise and pragmatism.